-Spider veins are usually harmless, though they can sometimes cause aching, burning or pain, especially when standing or sitting for long periods of time.
+Spider veins are usually harmless, though they can sometimes cause aching, burning or pain, especially when you've been standing for long periods.

-If you experience symptoms or are concerned about the appearance of spider veins, treatment options include:
+If you have symptoms or are concerned about the appearance of spider veins, treatment options include:

-After treatment, blood vessels gradually fade over several months, but they may not disappear completely.
-Also, new spider veins can develop in the same area that could warrant additional treatments.
+After treatment, blood vessels fade over several months, but they may not disappear completely.
+Also, new spider veins can develop in the same area.